Nelson's Touch: Lessons for Scaling Organizations

 Nelson took shrapnel to the head early in the battle and was carried below deck, blinded by blood.
 His captains fought through the night without signals, orders, or their commander.
 Yet they captured or destroyed eleven of thirteen French ships, a winning rate unprecedented in naval history until Trafalgar.

-The question isn’t how Nelson communicated during that battle.
-He obviously couldn’t.
+Nelson obviously couldn’t communicate during that battle.
 The question is what he’d communicated beforehand.

 Before major battles, Nelson gathered his captains for dinner, then spent hours working through the plan.
 Not briefing them.
 Working through it together.
 “What if the wind shifts?”
 “What if they refuse to engage?”
 “What if we lose formation?”